Crowbar97/ScreenRecorder/README.md

 ### How it works
 Target window video recording algorithm:
-- scince we can record only specific rectangle on our screen, first we obtain target window position and it's width and height for defining this rectangle
+- scince we can record only specific rectangle on our screen, first we obtain target window position and it's width and height for defining rectangle corresponding to the target window
 - next we define condition for stopping video recording, in our case we will record target window until it exist
 - video recording implemented as cycle, where on each iteration we perform next steps:
     - checking target window exist